nishikaa/Data-Analysis-Assignment/README.md

 Note: We recommend using SQL or Python, with optional data visualization tools.

-Step 2: Provide SQL Queries Select and answer three of the following questions.
-Include at least:
+**Provide SQL Queries Select and answer three of the following questions.
+Include at least:**

 One closed-ended question

 One open-ended question

+**Closed-Ended Questions:**

-Closed-Ended Questions: What are the top 5 brands by receipts scanned among users 21 and over?
+What are the top 5 brands by receipts scanned among users 21 and over?

 What are the top 5 brands by sales among users that have had their account for at least six months?

 What is the percentage of sales in the Health & Wellness category by generation?

+**Open-Ended Questions:**

-Open-Ended Questions: Make and document assumptions clearly.
+Make and document assumptions clearly.

 Who are Fetch’s power users?